 SEEING THE GORILLAS:

-A gorilla permit costs $750 a person, which covers all gorilla trek expenses, plus the park entrance fee of $35.
+A gorilla permit costs $1500 a person in Rwanda, which covers all gorilla trek expenses, plus the park entrance fee of $35.

 Additional attractions in the park include viewing the endangered golden monkeys that lurk in bamboo thickets near nature trails ($75 permit required); and climbing the volcanoes, plus nature walks, trekking and birding.

 Eight permits per day are issued for each group of gorillas, so the maximum number of permits can range from eight to 80, depending on how many families are visible on a given day.

 Check with your tour operator to confirm your permit.
 Payment must be in bills dated 2000 or later.
 There are no ATMs, and neither credit cards nor traveler's checks are accepted throughout most of Rwanda.

 Consider a package tour.
 A custom-made tour, including a car and driver, from Kigali with a driver that speaks excellent English.